 - is crying a lot and this is worrying you

-- can’t focus his eyes on something but instead crosses his eyes most of the time (it’s normal for baby’s eyes to cross occasionally in these months)
+- can’t focus their eyes on something but instead crosses their eyes most of the time (it’s normal for baby’s eyes to cross occasionally in these months)

 - isn’t looking you in the eyes, even for a short time

 - doesn’t pay attention to faces